About Colorectal Cancer

 Other risk factors for colorectal cancer include:

-- A history of colorectal polyps or colorectal cancer
+- Health history: Individuals with a history of colorectal polyps or colorectal cancer may increase one’s risk for later disease.

 Treating Colorectal Cancer at UT Health Austin